Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

     src.inputData(inputData);
     ```

-Input data will be passed to the further stages of the pipeline.
+Input data is passed to the further stages of the pipeline.

 ## Read data from pipeline output